spcl/serverless-benchmarks/docs/platforms.md

 SeBS supports three commercial serverless platforms: AWS Lambda, Azure Functions, and Google Cloud Functions.
 Furthermore, we support the open source FaaS system OpenWhisk.

+The file `config/example.json` contains all parameters that users can change to customize the deployment.
+Some of these parameters, such as cloud credentials or storage instance address, are required.
+In the following subsections, we discuss the mandatory and optional customization points for each platform.

 ## AWS Lambda